Massage Therapy

 Restriction: admitted to UNM-Taos Integrative Massage Therapy Program or massage training.

-This class focuses on the various exercise testing evaluations, dietary approach for peak performance, the physiology of exercise, and exercise for special populations i.e. diabetes.
-This course is required for the massage therapy program and continuing education for professionals.
+This class will focus on the various exercise testing evaluation, dietary approach for peak performance, the physiology of exercise, and exercise for special populations (i.e. diabetes).

 MAS 260.
 CULTURAL DIVERSITY COMPETENCY AND CROSS-CULTURAL ETHICAL ISSUES.
 (3)